mozilla/nunjucks/docs/templating.md

 123.56
 ```

-You can also insert a replaced item before and after a value, by adding quote
+Insert a replaced item before and after a value, by adding quote marks
-marks and replacing them surrounding an item.
+and replacing them surrounding an item:

 **Input**